victoriadrake/victoriadrake.github.io/content/archive/20210215-matrix/index.md

 ## Set up your own Matrix server today

 I hope you found this introduction to setting up your own Matrix homeserver to be helpful!
-If you have anything to add, feel free to [reply via Webmention](/blog/make-your-own-independent-website/).